ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 HTTPS provides confidentiality between the DAP client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
-Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator.
+Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator using [HPKE].
 Clients fetch the public keys from each aggregator over HTTPS, allowing them to authenticate the server.

 Aggregators MAY require clients to authenticate when uploading reports.
-This is an effective mitigation against Sybil attacks in deployments where it is practical for each client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
+This is an effective mitigation against Sybil {{Dou2}} attacks in deployments where it is practical for each client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
 If it is used, client authentication MUST use a scheme that meets the requirements in